syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/range-slider/accessibility.md

 # Accessibility

-The Slider is characterized with complete ARIA Accessibility support that helps to access by on-screen readers and other assistive technology devices.
+The [ASP.NET Core Slider](https://www.syncfusion.com/aspnet-core-ui-controls/range-slider) is characterized with complete ARIA Accessibility support that helps to access by on-screen readers and other assistive technology devices.
 This control is designed with the reference of guidelines document given in the [WAI ARAI Accessibility Practices](https://www.w3.org/TR/wai-aria-practices/#slider).

 The Slider control uses the Slider role and the following ARIA properties for its element based on the state.